-Senior Bridge Admissions
+HCC Bridge Admissions

-Senior Bridge is a policy of Heartland Christian College that allows qualified Heartland Christian Academy (HCA) seniors to take part in and receive college credit for college courses while still in high school.
-This is not a dual enrollment, as HCA does not necessarily give high school credit for the college course(s) taken.
+HCC Bridge is a policy of Heartland Christian College that allows HCA juniors & seniors to take part in and receive college credit for college courses while still in high school.
+HCA accepts these courses as dual enrollment, giving high school credit as well as college credit for the college courses taken.
+Students from other high school locations are considered on a case-by-case basis.

-HCA students must have adequate high school credits to graduate within the year that application is made.
+HCA students must have adequate high school credits to be a junior or senior within the year that application is made.
 They must also have a recommendation from a high school officer and parental consent before applying for admission to HCC.

 The admissions process for such students is modified from the general admission criteria.
-Senior Bridge students must complete and submit a Senior Bridge form and an Application for Admission, available from Admissions.
-These are reviewed by the Executive Council for admission to the Senior Bridge program.
+HCC bridge students must complete and submit a HCC Bridge form and an Application for Admission, available from Admissions.
+These are reviewed by the Academic Dean for admission to the HCC Bridge program.